 Your AC System Is Making Strange Noises

-Worn belts, loose parts, or malfunctioning blower motors, condenser fan motors, or compressors are common reasons why your AC is making unusual sounds.
+Worn belts, loose parts, malfunctioning blower motors, condenser fan motors, or compressors are common reasons why your AC is making unusual sounds.
 In any of these cases, your first order of business should be to call in an AC repair technician to get your system checked.
 If the solution is an expensive one, a full replacement might make more sense, depending on the age and condition of your current AC.

 You’re Experiencing Minimal Airflow

 In some cases, problems with the blower motor in your indoor HVAC unit can lead to a lack of air coming out of your vents at all.
 If you notice reduced airflow, you can first try replacing your air filters, which will also improve your indoor air quality.
-If that doesn’t work, we suggest contacting a reliable HVAC contractor to come to take a look.
+If that doesn’t work, I suggest contacting a reliable HVAC contractor to come to take a look.

 Once again, the issue could be small, like a broken belt on your blower motor.
 If that’s the case, then a quick repair should fix your problem.
 If your tech finds that your blower motor needs to be replaced entirely, you could be looking at up to $2,000 for the repair.
-If your system as a whole is also old and losing efficiency, then it might be more affordable in the long run to replace your entire AC system instead.
+If your system is also old and losing efficiency, then it might be more affordable in the long run to replace your entire AC system instead.

 Your Unit Is Leaking